 Bonbonierre.
 I know I’ll upset some traditional teacups saying this but honestly: save yourself the trouble.
 Every time I MC a wedding there’s literally tens of them left on the tables.
 Left alone and unloved.
 Two things: people will be pretty sauced so they’ll just kinda forget to take them or they have no bag/ an evening bag and they don’t want to put a mini potted succulent in it.
 The sentiment is lovely but why not donate to a charity for each guest and have that printed on their menus- or just be happy that you providing an awesome day/ evening of free meals and drinks plus entertainment is all the gift you need to give.
 Peace!

 Giving away of the bride.
 Where the celebrant asks ‘Who gives this bride to be wed?’
 Lots of my brides tell me straight up there’ll be none of that because you know- they’re adult women who are not owned by their parents.
 I concur.
 Not necessary.
 Traditional.
 Naff.

-Walking down the aisle with your Dad.
+Feeling compelled to walk the aisle with your Dad.
 This can be lovely if you love the shit out of your Dad and he’s a stand up dude.
 If yours is a dick like mine, leave it out.
 You don’t have to walk with anyone- you can walk in on your own.
 If you’re nervous it’s nice to have someone with you though- and even one on either side.
-Your Mum, auntie, bestie, sister, dog- or walk in with your partner if you want.
+Your Mum, your Mum and Dad, auntie, bestie, sister, dog- or walk in with your partner if you want.
 No rules people.